 1957: Chapman and Hall,

-First Edition.
-First Edition.
+First Edition, first printing.
 8vo.
 184pp.
 Blue boards with gilt lettering to spine.
 Pictorial dustwrapper.
 A fine copy with clean boards & no marks to textblock edges.
 No inscriptions.
-The near fine dustwrapper is in wonderful unmolested condition.
+The fine dustwrapper is in wonderful unmolested condition.
 Complete with original Blackwell's (Oxford book retailer) contemporary request slip for its Magdelan College private customer, loosely laid in.
 A superior copy in every way.

 Waugh described this book as his 'mad book' - a largely autobiographical account of a period of hallucinations caused by bromide intoxication that he experienced in the early months of 1954, recounted through his Catholic author protagonist Gilbert Pinfold.